SomeWeekendReading/someweekendreading.github.io/quotes.md

 "Kindness can become its own motive.
 We are made kind by being kind."
 &mdash; [Eric Hoffer](https://en.wikipedia.org/wiki/Eric_Hoffer)

+"It is wrong always, everywhere, and for everyone to believe anything upon insufficient evidence." &mdash; [W. K. Clifford](https://en.wikipedia.org/wiki/William_Kingdon_Clifford), ["The Ethics of Belief"](https://plato.stanford.edu/entries/ethics-belief/), _Contemporary Review_, 1877.
+Clifford also offered a related principle: "It is wrong always, everywhere, and for anyone to ignore evidence that is relevant to his beliefs, or to dismiss relevant evidence in a facile way."
+These are, charmingly, called _Clifford's Principle_ and _Clifford's Other Principle_, respectively.

 ## The One Who Is Voltaire